 Our favourite bar nearby: The Little Blue Door

 Camden | The Cheese Bar

-A permanent brick-and-mortar upgrade from The Cheese Truck that’s been roaming the UK for the past four years selling point-perfect toasties, and other oozy goodness, this is a restaurant dedicated to cheese.
-READ MORE
+A permanent bricks-and-mortar upgrade from The Cheese Truck that’s been roaming the UK for the past four years selling on-point toasties and other oozy goodness, this is a restaurant dedicated to cheese.

 Details: Camden Stable Market, NW1 8AH